-Themes control the look and feel of your Newscoop publication.
-Each publication has its own theme, containing a set of templates created by your web developers.
 The Newscoop administration interface includes a theme management and template editing tool, which you can find by clicking Configure on the main navigation menu, then Themes.

-This will open the Theme Management page, displaying a table with the available themes.
+This action will open the Theme Management page, displaying a table with the available themes.
 Each of the current publications has a corresponding tab at the top of the table, for example "The Prague Times".
+Click this tab to see a list of the themes assigned to the publication.
+When a theme is assigned, a separate copy is made so that it can be modified independently of the original.

-On the right side of the table row for the theme you wish to modify, click the Actions menu, then Edit.
+On the right side of the table row for the assigned theme you wish to modify, click the Actions menu, then Edit.